Britain's airlines say extra support needed if travel stays shut

-Companies including British Airways (ICAG.L), easyJet (EZJ.L) and Ryanair (RYA.I) are in a deepening crisis after Britain's plans to restart travel on May 17 following a 4-1/2 month ban on foreign holidays fell far short of their hopes.
+Companies including British Airways, easyJet and Ryanair are in a deepening crisis after Britain’s plans to restart travel on May 17 following a 4-1/2 month ban on foreign holidays fell far short of their hopes.

 Britons are still discouraged from travelling to most countries, and since the May reopening, the government has tightened the rules, removing one of the few destinations that was open, Portugal, from a safe travel list.